Academic Building, HC 221

-The Spanish major requires the completion of 33 credits, beginning with SP201.
-SP201 & 202 are required.
-The remainder of the program consists of a minimum of: 3 courses in literature; 3 courses in culture, civilization, and contemporary issues; and electives.
-The Spanish minor requires the completion of 18 credits, which may begin either at the level of SP151 or SP201.
-SP201 & SP202 are also required.
+The Spanish major requires the completion of 31 credits, beginning with SP 201.
+SP 201 & 202 are required.
+The remainder of the program consists of a minimum of: one course in literature; one course in culture, civilization, and contemporary issues; electives; and the senior portfolio.
+The Spanish minor requires the completion of 18 credits, which may begin either at any level of Spanish.
+SP 201 & SP 202 are also required.

 *Students are encouraged to select two consecutive Foreign Languages and Cultures courses in the same language in partial fulfillment of their Humanities course requirements.

 If you plan to take either Spanish, French, or Italian, and you have any previous experience in the language (junior high school or high school study, study abroad, experience speaking the language with your family), you will need to take a placement exam and provide specific information to the Foreign Languages and Cultures faculty.
 If you have no prior experience in the language at all, you may register for a first-semester course.
 The placement exam that we use is web based, so you may take it from any computer with an internet connection.
 It takes approximately 20-30 minutes.
 For Freshmen, we advise that you take the exam at least two days before you come to your Freshman Orientation.
 For upperclassmen, we advise that you take the exam prior to any scheduled appointment with your advisor for course selection.

 Study abroad is encouraged.
 Sacred Heart University has its own study abroad programs in Spain, Italy, Ireland, Luxembourg, France and Australia.
 The University is also affiliated with American institutions that offer study abroad opportunities throughout the world, including locations in Canada and Latin America.